Will Pan: Family

 Pan's father, of Shanghai descent, is a business management and psychology professor.
 His mother, an alumnus of the prestigious Taipei First Girls' High School, is of Fukienese descent.
 His parents were featured on the track 「怎麼著」 (How) from Pan's seventh album 007.
-He has a younger brother, Ben, who is three years his junior.
-During the early years of his career, Pan used part of his profits to fund his brother's studies in the United States.
+He has a younger brother, Ben (潘瑋楷), who is three years his junior.
+During the early years of his career, Pan had helped to fund his brother's studies in the United States.